 7/5/18 The roaming female llama with the pony halter hanging around her neck is still around and seems to be surviving well.

-7/4 A woman in California contacted Lynda about adopting llamas.
+7/4 A woman in Oak Hills California contacted Lynda about adopting llamas.

-7/8 A couple in Colorado sent Lynda an application for adoption.
+7/8 A couple in Elizabeth, CO sent Lynda an application for adoption.

 7/13 Lynda helped with an article for the Summit Daily News about 2 llamas, Carlos #433 and Sambra #434 relocating to NM.
 Sambra showed some borderline aggressive behavior and so Brioni who Carlos had bonded with was substituted in the adoption.
 Sambra went back to Albuquerque where Channel 13 KRQE wanted an tnterview with him to tell his story.
 It was aired on the 10 PM news on July 30.
 Sambra was transported to Questa to join Stuart Wild's herd on 7/26.